-We completed a capital raise on April 10, 2014, pursuant to which we issued the 2014 Debentures, the 2014 Warrants and entered in to the 2014 SPA, which resulted in significant dilution.
+We have completed a number of capital raises in past that have resulted in significant dilution of our stockholders.
+Our most recent capital raise occurred in connection with our Bankruptcy Proceedings.
 As a result of acquisitions or additional capital raisings, we may issue additional securities or instruments that may be convertible into or exercisable or exchangeable for, or otherwise entitle the holder thereof to receive common stock.
 The issuance of such additional securities will dilute the ownership of our then current stockholders.
+See Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Bankruptcy Proceedings